Current Members

 Sadeka Nujhat

-PhD Researcher (Jan 2022-)
+PhD Researcher in Chemical Engineering (Jan 2022-)

 Sadeka is currently a PhD researcher working on developing a microfluidic device for the early ovarian cancer detection, supervised by Dr Sandhya Moise and Dr Hannah Leese.
 This project focuses on the analysis of exosomes as biomarkers for cancer detection.
 Sadeka graduated in Biomedical Science (BSc) and Genomic Medicine (MSc) from Queen Mary University of London.
 For her MSc thesis, Sadeka analysed genomic data to establish potential genetic mutations that contribute to the development of familial acute myeloid leukaemia in the Barts Cancer Institute (BCI).
 She later joined BCI as a lab technician handling cancer clinical trial samples.